Table of Contents hide

 • It covers the largest geographical area.

-• It distributes workload.
+• It distributes the workload.

 Disadvantages

-• It requires the costliest set up.
+• It requires the costliest setup.

 • It has tough troubleshooting.